DecLearn/declearn/docs/user-guide/client_sampling.md

 name, e.g. `"uniform"` for the class `UniformClientSampler`.
 - Defining the boolean class property `secagg_compatible` (just returning True or False) to precise if your strategy is compatible with secure aggregation.
-- Implementing the method `cls_sample` in which your custom client sampling logic is defined.
+- Implementing the method `sample` in which your custom client sampling logic is defined.

 Optionally, if your sampler needs to update its internal state after each